soyapo/Sixth-Assignment-Advanced-Multithreading/README.md

     * All methods must be **thread-safe**.
 Multiple threads may access and modify the same accounts concurrently.
     * You **must prevent race conditions** using synchronization mechanisms such as `ReentrantLock`.
     * For `transfer`, you **must acquire locks on both source and target accounts simultaneously**.
-    * 🔒 **Important:** Without proper locking, deadlocks may occur.
+    * 🔒 **Note:** Improper locking can lead to deadlocks.
 Identify the problem and prevent it from happening.

 3. **Note:**